 Budapest is the capital of Hungary and its most populous city.
 It consists of three towns – Buda, Obuda, and Pest – which were unified in 1873 and given the name Budapest.

-The part of the city located on the western bank of the Danube River is referred to as Buda while the area to its east is Pest.
+The part of Budapest located on the western bank of the Danube River is referred to as Buda while the area to its east is Pest.
 Obuda forms part of District III on the Buda side, one of 23 in Budapest.

-Buda is the hillier side of the city and where you’ll find Buda Castle, while Pest is relatively flat and home to numerous stately buildings like the Hungarian Parliament and the Opera House.
+Buda is the hillier side of Budapest and where you’ll find Buda Castle (Royal Palace), while Pest is relatively flat and home to numerous stately buildings like the Hungarian Parliament and the Hungarian State Opera House.

 Collectively, this central area on either side of the Danube River is classified as a UNESCO World Heritage Site.
 As a first-time visitor, this is where you’ll be spending most of your time in Budapest.